[TIPS OF THE TRADE]: Writing the Intimate

 Are you writing a novel about “the world as it is with an eye for how it could be”?
 If so, Barbara Kingsolver may have a prize for you.

 What happened at the book fair.

 “Although memoirs and works of fiction are two different animals” I told Chloe ,“memoir writers need to make use of fiction techniques, including these three…”

-My guest post talks about my favorite memoirs and how they balance the personal and the universal – an individual life rubbing up against the sweep of history…
+My favorite memoirs balance the personal and the universal – an individual life rubbing up against the sweep of history.